reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 - **Quick prototyping**: Streamlit excels at rapidly converting Python scripts into web applications with minimal effort.
 - **Data visualization**: Streamlit has built-in components for common data visualization tasks, making it ideal for dashboards.
 - **Ease of use**: Streamlit's declarative syntax allows developers to focus on functionality rather than boilerplate code.
-- **Community-driven examples**: Streamlit features a robust app gallery with examples and templates for building common applications.
+- **Community-driven examples**: Streamlit features a robust app gallery with examples and templates on platforms like Github, showcasing how to build various Streamlit apps and dashboards.

 **Cons**

-- **Execution Inefficiency:** Streamlit re-runs the entire application code upon every input change, resulting in cost inefficiencies and challenges for large-scale applications.
+- **Execution Inefficiency**: Streamlit re-runs the entire application code upon every input change, leading to potential inefficiencies.
+This makes it less suitable for applications with complex workflows or large-scale data that require frequent updates.
-- **Limited UI components**: Compared to frameworks like Reflex or React, Streamlit offers a restricted set of UI elements.
+- **Limited UI components**: Compared to frameworks like Reflex or React, Streamlit offers a restricted set of UI elements, making it less suitable for building complex, custom user interfaces.
 - **Scalability**: Streamlit is not designed for building long-running or highly interactive applications with complex workflows.
 - **State management**: Managing application state can become challenging for more complex apps requiring dynamic user interactions.
+- **Caching complications**: Streamlit provides caching to improve performance, but caching large objects can introduce challenges, such as high memory consumption, slow performance, or the return of outdated data.
+Additionally, if cache invalidation is not handled properly, it can lead to unpredictable behavior, making it tricky to implement effective caching strategies.